The Story Beneath the Surface

 Here’s to a listening ear & practical support.

-Raised in a loving Colorado home, I’m grateful that the door was open and the soup always had room for more.
-I learned early, how to sit with both joy and sorrow.
+Raised in a loving Colorado home, I’m grateful for a space where learning and play were welcomed, practical solutions were within reach, and I learned from early on, how to sit with both joy and sorrow.

 There’s a seat at the table.
 Please come as you are.